vjpal3/Dev-Social/README.md

   * The routes are secured using JWT authentication.

-  * Postman is used to test the routes during development.
+  * Used Postman to test the routes during development.

   * Front-end implemented with React